-Dodge and Jefferson Counties Long Term Care Facility Planning
+Dodge and Jefferson Counties Special Needs Facility Planning

 Dodge and Jefferson Counties Emergency Management and Public Health Agencies are currently holding working group sessions for any facility that provides care for special needs populations throughout our counties.
-Below is a link that provides templates and documents that will help facilities build a robust plan that each facility can tailor to there specific unique needs.
+If you are interested in sample planning templates and documents that will help long-term care facilities, schools and day cares build a robust plan that each facility can tailor to there specific unique needs please contact our office.

 Preparedness Is Everyone's Job!